Wes (singer): Musical career

 In 1988, the group Fakol with Benjamin Valfroy and Jo Sene was formed.
 Fakol played in the Netherlands and in other countries throughout Europe.
 Aside from his musical activity, Wes started to develop an involvement in social work.
 He visited schools in Lille, and worked with children.
 Wes took great pleasure in transmitting the wisdom of the elephants and the ancient history of Africa.

 Two years after, Jacques, Wes's brother and a talented guitarist, died.
 Their father died a few months later, following a motorbike accident.
-These incidents led Wes to meditate on the fragility of the self, saying: "there comes a time when a feeling of uselessness invades you and threatens to break you, but you hang in there, convinced that there's always a breath of life somewhere."
+These incidents led Wes to meditate on the fragility of the self, saying: "there comes a time when a feeling of uselessness invades you and threatens to break you, but you hang in there, convinced that there's always a breath of life somewhere".

 In 1992, Wes traveled to the US and released the album "Sun of Ancestors".
 During this tour, he gave concerts in Atlanta, Georgia.
 In this period Wes also met Michel Sanchez of Deep Forest with whom he formed an artistic collaboration, starting work on the album Welenga, which means "Universal Conscience".
-In 1996 Wes signed with Sony Music France to release Welenga.
+In 1996, Wes signed with Sony Music France to release Welenga.
 Thus Wes became one of the first stars of the group Deep Forest earning a Grammy Award.

 He gave concerts in Sydney, Melbourne, Brisbane, in Japan, Hungary, Poland, and Prague.
-The French TV channel TF1 called Alane the summer song of the year 1997.
-From 1997 on Wes performed a G7 concert with Deep Forest in Lyon, France, and is known as a multi-talented artist whose music enriches the world, as well for his humanity as an individual concerned with the plight of children and those less fortunate in the world.
+The French TV channel TF1 called "Alane" the summer song of the year 1997.
+From 1997 on, Wes performed a G7 concert with Deep Forest in Lyon, France, and is known as a multi-talented artist whose music enriches the world, as well for his humanity as an individual concerned with the plight of children and those less fortunate in the world.
 Wes is the first African artist with a recording going diamond.
 At the 10th Anniversary of the World Music Awards in Monaco, presided over by Prince Albert, Wes received the Award for best record sale of the year by an African artist (6 May 1998).
-In the same year he performed I love Football for the FIFA World Cup in France.
+In the same year he performed "I love Football" for the FIFA World Cup in France.

+In 1998, Wes' song "Alane" was the opening song in a Chilean TV series named "Borrón Y Cuenta Nueva".
 In 2002, Wes' song "Awa Awa" was featured in Paramount Pictures' The Wild Thornberrys Movie, as well as the episode Falsche Partner of the German series Ein Fall für zwei.
 "Alane" was used in the German films Zahn um Zahn and Aus heiterem Himmel.
 In 2007, Wes was working on a new biography and spiritual book.

+Death

+Wes died on 25 June 2021 at Alençon Hospital due to a nosocomial infection after a medical operation.